TRISTAN-ORF/TRISTAN/docs/source/user_guide.md

 :::{attention}
 :class: myclass1 myclass2
 :name: folds
-When applying references that adhere to different naming, make sure to prevent that all transcripts are parsed for prediction of translated ORFs by the `db_BT245H3K27M_C1_f0.rt.ckpt` model as none of the chromosome names overlap.
+When applying references that adhere to different naming, make sure to update the `yml` files to prevent that all transcripts are processed by the `db_BT245H3K27M_C1_f0.rt.ckpt` model as none of the chromosome names overlap and are thus assigned to the wildcard group `[]`.
 Check the output log to evaluate chromosome assignment.
 :::

 ## 📝 Results